 Finding the best cure for bedwetting often requires a combination of approaches tailored to your child's specific needs.
 Some of the most effective cures include:

 • Parental Involvement: Active parental involvement in tracking progress and offering support can lead to better outcomes.
-Keeping a bedwetting diary to monitor patterns and progress can provide valuable insights.
-Regularly reviewing the diary with your child can help identify triggers and celebrate successes.
+Keeping a bedwetting diary can provide valuable insights into triggers and progress.

 Ways to Support Your Child with Bedwetting Issues